afroisalreadyinu/practical-ansible-intro/readme.md

 You're probably asking yourself about the format.
 It's YAML, yet another markup language.
 The good things about it: it's neither XML nor JSON.
-The bad thing: It's a fucking markup language, and sometimes you have to bend over backwards to get what the crappiest programming language would get done in two lines of code.
+The bad thing: It's a markup language, and sometimes you have to bend over backwards to get what the crappiest programming language would get done in two lines of code.
 That's the way Ansible rolls, so you'll have to deal with it.
 In this simple example, we are listing the tasks within the playbook, which should be OK for a small